-There are a couple varieties of a biceps tendon tear:
+There are a couple varieties of a biceps tendon tears:

 - A partial bicep tear is one that does not completely sever the tendon

-- A complete bicep tear –also referred to as a biceps tendon rupture— will fully split the bicep tendon into separate pieces
+- A complete bicep tear —also referred to as a biceps tendon rupture—will fully split the tendon or completely tear it away from bone

 Most bicep ruptures are the result of on-going, continuous strain and wear and tear on the biceps muscle.
-This is most commonly seen in weight and strength training and usually starts with just a simple fraying of the bicep tendon.
-As the injured tendon progresses, it will eventually tear.
+This is most commonly seen in weight and strength training patients and usually starts with fraying of the tendon.
+As the injury to the tendon progresses, it will eventually tear.
 These bicep tears can occur in two distinct ways:

 - At the shoulder joint: A proximal biceps tendon rupture is an injury to the biceps tendon at the shoulder joint.
 This is the most common bicep tendon tear and typically occurs in patients 60 years of age or older.
 This injury creates minimal symptoms and usually will heal on its own.

-- At the elbow joint: A distal biceps tendon rupture is an injury at the elbow joint.
+- At the elbow joint: A distal biceps tendon rupture is an injury at the elbow joint and are relatively uncommon.
 It most commonly affects middle-aged men and is caused by heavy lifting or sports.
 Most people who suffer from this injury will need to have surgery in order to correct the problem.